 1969 – Launch of the USSR’s Venus atmospheric probe Venera 5 from Baikonur Cosmodrome in Kazakhstan.
 It reached its target on May 16th, and sent back data for almost an hour while descending by parachute through the Venusian atmosphere.

-We hurtle way beyond the asteroid belt today, for a change, to celebrate the discovery of 20000 Varuna, first spotted for what it is on November 28th 2000 by Robert S Macmillan, despite appearing on photographic plates dating back to the 1950s.
+We hurtle way beyond the asteroid belt today, for a change, to celebrate the discovery of TNO (or KBO) 20000 Varuna, first spotted for what it is on November 28th 2000 by Robert S Macmillan, despite appearing on photographic plates dating back to the 1950s.

 Varuna is a fairly large classical Kuiper belt object (KBO).
-Estimates of its size vary widely from 600 to 1000km, but even if it turns out to be at the lower end, it still ranks highly in the KBO pecking order.
+Estimates of its size varied widely at the time of discovery from 600 to 1000km.
+More recent calculations seem to be bringing it down to the lower end of that range, but it still ranks highly in the KBO pecking order.

-Varuna has a very rapid rotation (6.34 hours) and a double-peaked light curve. it is thought to be an elongated spheroid, about half as wide again across the equator as from pole to pole.
+Varuna has a very rapid rotation (one full turn every 6.34 hours) and a double-peaked light curve. it is thought to be an elongated spheroid, about half as wide again across the equator as from pole to pole.

 The Hindu deity Varuna, after whom this particular oblate spheroid is named, has similar qualities to the Roman god Neptune, making it a good choice for what at the time was the largest known trans-Neptunian object.